 - Frederiksberg Have

 - NY Carlsberg Glyptotek

 - Copenhagen Zoo

-This charming 17th century waterfront is Instagram gold and one of the best things to see in Copenhagen.
-Gabled townhouses in a rainbow of colours line the harbour and a myriad of boats bob in the canal.
+This charming 17th-century waterfront is Instagram gold and one of the best things to see in Copenhagen.
+Gabled townhouses in a rainbow of colours line the harbour and a myriad of boats bob on the canal.
 Once a watering hole for sailors and creatives, it’s now the perfect place to drink in the beauty of the Danish capital.
 Soak up the relaxed atmosphere to the gentle tinkle of live jazz.